 Program specific requirements are described under the individual graduate programs.
-General graduate program admission requirements are described in a prior section of the College of Graduate Studies.
+General graduate program admission requirements are described in the College of Graduate Studies catalog.
 Admission to graduate study in the Judith Herb College of Education is open to graduates of accredited colleges and universities who meet the minimum admission requirements of the College of Graduate Studies as well as any additional, specific admission requirements of the college, department, and/or program.